abdullah1509/Machine-Learning/Linear Regression/Multiple Linear Regression/README.md

-# This folder contains *.PY* and *.IPNB* file along with Screenshot of STREAMLIT deploy of Model
+# This folder contains *.PY* file and *.IPYNB* file along with Screenshot of deployment of Multiple Linear Regression